syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-data-grid-using-cli.md

 ## Create a Blazor WebAssembly project using .NET Core CLI

-1. Install the Blazor project templates by using below command line in the command prompt:
+1. Install the Blazor project templates by using the following command line in the command prompt:

     ```bash
     dotnet new -i Microsoft.AspNetCore.Components.WebAssembly.Templates::3.2.0-rc1.20223.4
     ```

-2. Once project templates installed, run the following command line to create a new Blazor WebAssembly application.
+2. Once the project templates are installed, run the following command line to create a new Blazor WebAssembly application.

     ```bash
         dotnet new blazorwasm -o WebApplication1